hamsternipples/nosedocs/noseblog.md

 [3]: additionally, I'm sure they're hard at work trying to figure out how to angle this whole ordeal they got theirselves into in a positive way for the news updates you guys receive.
 OMEGALUL

+### 2019-11-08 14:50 - well, I guess this is the end.

+I feel like thire is a whole lot of manipulation happening but I don't think it's a problem.
+I think that my perception will always remain optimistic.

+I had this funny thought last night where instead of a time split, my other self would switch spots with me. he's a bit different than I am.
+I could see that instead of a time split in the traditional sense, it could perhaps just simply be that my alternate self may be a huge downward force (compared to my optimism) and that while I maintained my course toward what is wanted, perhaps he might be more willing to try out some bad ideas that are suggested to him.

+he seems like the "more contrast hhe better type" which would be my opposite part. while I am absolutely addicted to creation, he may be one that is willing to try out some things and see how they go (or something like that).

+it's cool though because I don't think there will be a huge cataclysm, just it'll be kinda funny to watch and see how well some of their policies stand up. it seems like they probably have figured out a way to try and contain me, so I won't be going up a dimension. that means you'll probably be able to try out and see what happens if I have sex in 4d. should create quite the effect.

 # the end

 ### 7 years of tribulation (continued)